 Leaving sleep apnea untreated should be avoided.
-It may increase a patient’s risk of heart issues, restless sleep and high blood pressure.
-This may impact day to day life activities.
+It may increase a patient’s risk of heart issues, restless sleep, and high blood pressure.
+This may impact day-to-day life activities.

 What should I avoid if I have sleep apnea?

 Patients are told to avoid red or highly saturated fatty meat.
-These foods are known to increase inflammation throughout the body and can worsen effects of sleep apnea.
+These foods are known to increase inflammation throughout the body and can worsen the effects of sleep apnea.